 The potential network effect increases with the amount of money stored in Bitcoin and the level of demand for decentralised P2P payments.

-Bitcoin will have to distinguish between its P2P payments use case and its base layer use case (SoV) (L2).
+Bitcoin that trades in Cryptocurrency Websites In India will have to distinguish between its P2P payments use case and its base layer use case (SoV) (L2).

 A Case Study of Ethereum Network Effects